TimothyFitz/timothyfitz.github.com/_posts/2012-12-17-I-hate-comments.md

     self.counter = min(self.counter + 1, MAX_COUNTER)
 {% endhighlight %}

 This, fundamentally, is the reason why I hate comments.
 What started with nothing but good intentions became an outright lie, and will eventually cause harm.
 Someone will read the comment, make the wrong assumptions and add bugs to the code.
 What should be done instead?
 A unit test.
-A simple unit test would not only provide significantly more value, but it will also evolve with the system.
+A simple unit test would not only provide significantly more value, but it will also evolve with the system:

+{% highlight python %}
+def test_incrementCounter_never_greater_than_5(self):
+    c = Counter()
+    for x in range(6):
+        c.incrementCounter()

+    assertEqual(c.getCounter(), 5)
+{% endhighlight %}

+Now what was a comment is a test case, and the results can be relied on over time.
+If the code changes for whatever reason, the test will fail, causing it to be updated.

+**Tests are living comments.**

-Another extremely common case is the "this shouldn't happen" comment.
+Another extremely common case is the "this shouldn't happen" comment:

 {% highlight python %}
 def acceptPayment(self, amount):